rsnapshot/rsnapshot/README.md

 Once you have installed rsnapshot, you will need to configure it.
 The default configuration file is /etc/rsnapshot.conf, although the exact path may be different depending on how the program was installed.
-If this file does not exist, copy /etc/rsnapshot.conf.default over to /etc/rsnapshot.conf and edit it to suit your tastes.
+If this file does not exist, copy `/etc/rsnapshot.conf.default` over to `/etc/rsnapshot.conf` and edit it to suit your tastes.
 See the man page for the full list of configuration options.

-When /etc/rsnapshot.conf contains your chosen settings, do a quick sanity check to make sure everything is ready to go:
+When `/etc/rsnapshot.conf` contains your chosen settings, do a quick sanity check to make sure everything is ready to go:

-    rsnapshot configtest
+    $ rsnapshot configtest

-If this works, you can see essentially what will happen when you run it for real by executing the following command (where interval is alpha, beta, etc):
+If this works, you can see essentially what will happen when you run it for real by executing the following command (where interval is `alpha`, `beta`, `etc`):

-    rsnapshot -t [interval]
+    $ rsnapshot -t [interval]

 Once you are happy with everything, the final step is to setup a cron job to automate your backups.
 Here is a quick example which makes backups every four